Jump to recipe

 You can use simple button mushrooms or a combination of wild mushrooms such as chanterelles and porcini.
 With a soup like this, try and experiment with different flavour profiles.
 This has a traditional French feel, so adding in truffle, thyme or rosemary would be perfect.
 You could also go more Moroccan, and spice it up with some cardamom, turmeric, paprika and garlic.

 - 1 small onion

 - 8 ounces fresh mushrooms – thinly sliced

 - 1 cup Beef stock or vegetable stock

 - Freshly ground pepper

-Heat the half-and-half in a saucepan over low heat.
+- Heat the half-and-half in a saucepan over low heat.
 Add it to the mushrooms along with the nutmeg, bay leaf, and salt and pepper to taste.
-Cover and simmer over low heat until the flavors meld, about 10 minutes; do not boil.
+Cover and simmer over low heat until the flavours meld, about 10 minutes.
+Do not boil.
+If it starts to get too thick, throw in a couple of ice cubes.
 Remove the bay leaf and serve.

 If your family is like mine, and are not huge soup fans, I would suggest thickening it by reducing on the stove.
 You can use it as a sauce for baked chicken, green beans, baked potatoes or steak.